-On 23 May 2014, the Isla Vista killings took place.
-The incident took place

-  as the lunar phase was approaching the New Moon.
-My research on children and

-  behaviour shows that poor behaviour is more likely to occur at this phase.
+On 23 May 2014, Eliot Rodger killed six people and injured fourteen others before killing himself in Isla Vista California.
+The incident took place as the lunar phase was approaching the New Moon.
+My research on children and behaviour shows that poor behaviour is more likely to occur at this phase.

-  Elliot Rodger was born on 24th July 1991 in Lambeth UK (time unknown) with

-  Jupiter in Leo and Saturn in Aquarius (but not in opposition), both planets

-  were in fixed signs which essentially means the native does not adapt well

-  to changes.
-For the academic year Elliot Rodger was born (starting September

-  1990), all of his fellow learners would have had Jupiter in Leo.
-This is

-  unusual because normally in an academic year, the learners fall in two

-  adjacent signs.
+Elliot Rodger was born on 24th July 1991 in Lambeth UK (time unknown) with Jupiter in Leo and Saturn in Aquarius (but not in opposition), both planets were in fixed signs which essentially means the native does not adapt well to changes.
+For the academic year Elliot Rodger was born (starting September 1990), all of his fellow learners would have had Jupiter in Leo.
+This is unusual because normally in an academic year, the learners fall in two adjacent signs.

 It is difficult to begin to imagine the energy it would take to teach such a class.
 Jupiter in Leo learners like to think they are the king or queen of the classroom and everyone else is just their hired help.
 Everyone in the class would be competing to be the star of the show with no one wanting to get off the stage.
 Inevitably, there were going to be some very bruised egos.
 Pupils with Jupiter in Leo need to feel they are constantly being presented in the best possible light because otherwise, their very fragile egos are damaged.
 The best possible suggestion would be to encourage a sense of equality and to continuously reinforce the positive qualities of Leo: generosity, benevolence, optimism and loyalty.
 It would be a very bad idea to draw attention to poor behaviour.